 Target Audience: This course will benefit all DOD professionals, across all Services and DOD agencies, as well as any industry partner, who wants to learn more about the subject.

 - Clearance Requirements: N/A

 - Attendance Requirements: N/A

-- Exam Requirements: A passing score of 80% on the final exam (DAU-ACQ160.06) allows students to print a certificate of successful completion.
+- Exam Requirements: A student must receive a passing score of 80% on each exam that follows each of the eleven modules in this course to print a certificate of successful completion for the course.

 - ACE Credit Recommendation: (What's this?)
 N/A